Adaptive double-phase Rudin--Osher--Fatemi denoising model

 From a mathematician's point of view, the quantity $|\nabla u|^{p(x)}$ is an example of a \emph{variable growth} integrand.
 Another typical example in this class is the \emph{double phase} integrand of form $|\nabla u|^p + w(x) |\nabla u|^q$.
 Mathematical analysis of variational problems involving such integrands has been a hot topic in recent years.
 In \cite{HarjulehtoHasto2021}, a double phase integrand with $p=1$, $q=2$:

-was proposed as a potential regularizer for image restoration.
-In the present paper, we introduce an adaptive denoising model based on the double phase regularizer and systematically test its effectiveness.
+was proposed as a potential regularizer for image restoration. {The qualitative behavior of \eqref{dpint} is significantly different from that of the variable exponent integrand.
+It also has the advantage that the resolvent is given by a simple, explicit formula.
+Moreover, it behaves nicely under rescaling of the image range.
+This is in contrast with $|\nabla u|^{p(x)}$ which becomes weighted after rescaling (hence, its behavior depends on the particular choice of the image range).
+However, to our knowledge, the performance of the integrand \eqref{dpint} as a regularizer has not been evaluated experimentally. } In the present paper, we introduce an adaptive denoising model based on the double phase regularizer and systematically test its effectiveness.

 The weight $w(x)$ in \eqref{dpint} plays a similar role to the function $p(x)$ in the variable exponent integrand, deciding whether $\varphi(x, \cdot)$ behaves as a function of linear or superlinear growth at the given point $x$.
 It needs to be chosen based on the datum $g$ in order to reflect the expected location of edges in the original image $u_0$.
 In \cite{CLR, BCESV, LiLiPi}, $p(x)$ was chosen to be of the form $P(|\nabla \rho_r * g|)$, where $\rho_r$ is a mollifying kernel and $P$ is a suitable (non-increasing) function with range between~$1$ and~$2$.
 To improve on this idea, we propose here to choose